Altinn/altinn-tests/performance-tests/dialogporten/README.md

 1. Create token for user
 Needed parameters
 - env: environment to run in
-- org:
+- org: organisation that sent the dialog
 - pid: ssn or orgNo
-- scopes:
+- scopes: digdir:dialogporten
-2. Search
+2. Search, using parameters
-- ssn
-- resource
+- ServiceResource: Query parameter, value urn:altinn:resource:super-simple-service (same as for create dialog resource)
 - token
 ### Search messages, graphQL